nlappenbusch/AD-454/Instructions/Labs/AD454_Lab2_2_Create_Hygiene_Filters.md

-# Module 3 – Lab 3 - Exercise 1 - Create Hygiene Filters
+# Lab 2 - Exercise 2 - Create Hygiene Filters

 In this lab, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 Adatum has experienced a recent rash of malware infections.
 The